Peppe30brick/ISFShax_Install_Script/README.md

 - The First Option Is to Prepare an SD for ISFShax
 - The Second Option Is to Prepare Files to Update ISFShax
+- The fourth option helps to install the Fastboot for ISFShax on the WiiU
-- The fourth option is to perform an ISFShax installation from the Raspberry Pi
+- The Fifth option is to perform an ISFShax installation from the Raspberry Pi